openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 # IBM Cloud

-The IBM cloud was the original cloud offering OpennWhisk.
+The IBM cloud was the original cloud offering OpenWhisk.

 ![IBM](030.png)

-You need to download anmd install the `ibmcloud` cli in order to deploy actions in it.
+You need to download and install the `ibmcloud` CLI in order to deploy actions in it.
 There are also some requirements like downloading a plugin and to target a space; all the steps are explained in their website.

-They have a generous free offering for run ning functions.
+They have a generous free offering for running functions.
 You just need to register to the website to use a very large number of function invocations for free.

 Once you downloaded the tool, the commands to deploy the chess engine and get an URL to run the action are: